Securely Wipe Hard Drive from BIOS and Reinstall Windows

 Step 3.
 Click Install Now.

 Step 4.
 Type the product key of your operating system or skip it.
-If you install the same version of Windows, it will be activated automatically when your computer connects to network.
+If you install the same version of Windows, it will be activated automatically when your computer connects to the network.

 Step 5.
 Select the installation you want, Custom: Install Windows only (advanced) installation.